How to Design a Juice Bar Floor Plan, Layout and Blueprint

 When a workspace is too cramped, everyone suffers.
 Design accessible countertops, sinks, and workstations so that anyone can use them.

-Many juice bars operate small, cafe-style kitchens.
-Be economical about your kitchen space so that you can house storage for fresh fruits and greens, alongside the equipment needed to produce sandwiches and salads.
+Many juice bars operate in a small space, with cafe-style kitchens or kiosks.
+Be economical about your kitchen space so that you can house storage for fresh fruit juice and greenery, alongside the equipment needed, like juicers, bar counters, and etc, to produce sandwiches and salads.

 Staff areas (such as offices and break rooms) create space for administrative tasks, and for your staff to relax on breaks.
 An area for staff will also help to keep the shop organized, and provide space for you to post schedules and announcements.

-Create an entrance that’s welcoming and memorable, to give guests a great first impression.
-Prioritize a path to the ordering queue and leave ample space for people to navigate.
+Create an entrance that’s welcoming and memorable, to give guests a great first impression and inviting atmosphere.
+Prioritize a path to the ordering queue and leave ample space for people to walk-in and navigate.
 Place the ordering counter near the entrance or use clever architectural elements to guide customers through the experience.

 Another thing to consider is the local juice bar culture and the location of your shop.
 Maybe your juice bar has a service counter that opens to the sidewalk so you can economize the interior space.
 Make creative design decisions that work best for your business.